A universal framework for entanglement detection under group symmetry: A framework to characterize entanglement under group symmetry

 \begin{proof} Two directions $(1)\Rightarrow (2)$ and $(2)\Rightarrow (3)$ are clear.
 For the last direction $(3)\Rightarrow (1)$, let us show that $\la \rho, \Le \ra \geq 0$ for all positive linear maps $\Le:B(H_B)\to B(H_A)$.
 Indeed, since $\rho$ is $\overline{\pi_A}\otimes \pi_B$-invariant and $\mathcal{T}_{\pi_B,\pi_A}\Le\in \text{CovPos}(\pi_B,\pi_A)$, we can apply Lemma \ref{lem-paring} to obtain

 \end{proof}

-From now on, let us focus on the question of whether PPT property coincides with separability, i.e. PPT=SEP problem for invariant quantum states.
+From now on, let us focus on the question of whether PPT property coincides with separability, i.e. problem PPT=SEP for invariant quantum states.
 Recall that the dual notions of PPT property and separability correspond to decomposability and positivity respectively.
-Indeed, many duality arguments \cite{Kye23} carry over into our framework, and the PPT=SEP problem in $\text{InvQS}(\overline{\pi_A}\otimes \pi_B)$ is equivalent to the question whether all positive maps are decomposable, i.e. POS=DEC problem in $\text{Cov}(\pi_B,\pi_A)$.
+Indeed, many duality arguments \cite{Kye23} carry over into our framework, and the problem PPT=SEP in $\text{InvQS}(\overline{\pi_A}\otimes \pi_B)$ is equivalent to the question whether all positive maps are decomposable, i.e. problem POS=DEC in $\text{Cov}(\pi_B,\pi_A)$.

 \begin{proposition} Let $\Le: B(H_B)\to B(H_A)$ be $(\pi_B,\pi_A)$-covariant.
 Then \begin{enumerate} \item $\Le$ is positive if and only if $(\text{id}_A\otimes \Le)(\rho)\geq 0$ for any separable $\rho\in \text{InvQS}(\overline{\pi_A}\otimes \pi_B)$.